bilyv/coti-projects/docs/USER_GUIDE.md

 # User Guide

-This guide provides instructions for using the Coti Project Progress Tracker application.
+This guide provides instructions for using the Cotim Project Progress Tracker application.

 ## Table of Contents